What are customer appreciation emails and why send them?

 4. Humanize the message

 Make the message sound as human as possible.
 Consider addressing the email from a real person at your company instead of the generic and all too common “No reply” address.
-Another way to humanize the message is using emojis, if appropriate.
+Another way to humanize the message is by using emojis, if appropriate.

 5. Add some personalization